 5. Each team shall provide an umpire for alternate sets, whose decision is final.

-6. Result cards shall be sent by 1st Class Post immediately after the completion of the fixture so as to be received within 48 hours at the latest.
-At its discretion a fine of not more than £2.00, may be imposed by the League Committee when dealing with late receipt of result cards.
+6. Results should be submitted to the Divisional Organisers, either by 1st Class Post or electronically, within 24 hours of the end of the match.
+At its discretion, a fine of not more than £2.00 may be imposed by the League Committee when dealing with late receipt of results.

 7. All players need to be affiliated to TTE as a 'player member' before being eligible to play league table tennis K&DTTL hold individual Clubs responsible for collecting these fees from their own members and sending them to TTE.
 No player will be eligible to play until the League has been notified of his/her registration for the coming season.
 The League requires this notification, together with the player's membership number, by 31 August, for any player wishing to start the season.